 - To garnish: thyme sprigs, grated parmesan cheese

-Preheat your oven to 375°F. In a small bowl, combine all of your dry seasonings, salt and pepper.
+- Preheat your oven to 375°F. In a small bowl, combine all of your dry seasonings, salt and pepper.
 Sprinkle seasoning all over the chicken on both sides.
 Save and set aside the remaining for the squash.

-In a hot skillet, add the butter, and then the chicken thighs skin side down.
+- In a hot skillet, add the butter, and then the chicken thighs skin side down.
 Allow to cook until golden brown, about 4 minutes.
 Flip, and then sear for another 4 minutes.
 Remove from the skillet and set aside.

-Add your olive oil, butternut squash, and remaining seasonings to the skillet and mix.
+- Add your olive oil, butternut squash, and remaining seasonings to the skillet and mix.
 Cook until squash is lightly browned, about 5 minutes.

-Add in your fresh spinach and wilt.
-Once wilted, add in cloves until fragrant, about 30 second.
-Stir in, your chicken broth, heavy whipping cream and parmesan cheese.
-Stir until cheese is melted, Add the chicken thighs back into the skillet, skin side up.
+- Add in your fresh spinach and wilt.
+Once wilted, add in garlic cloves until fragrant, about 30 seconds.
+Reduce the heat to low.
+Stir in, your chicken broth, heavy whipping cream, and parmesan cheese.
+Stir until the cheese is melted.

+- Add the chicken thighs back into the skillet, skin side up.
 Bake for 20-25 minutes at 375°F, until the cheese is bubbling.
 Garnish with fresh parmesan and thyme sprigs.